 The Clearance Certificate Requirement

 A legitimate mold remediation in Florida should end with a clearance certificate — a post-remediation test performed by a licensed assessor (different from the remediator) confirming that mold levels are back to normal.
-We provide clearance certificates accepted by all major insurance carriers.
+Network pros coordinate clearance certificates accepted by all major insurance carriers.

 Verifying a License

-Go to MyFloridaLicense.com → Verify a License → select "Mold-Related Services" → enter the license number.
-Our license, MRSR5370, is active, valid, and verifiable at any time.
+Go to MyFloridaLicense.com → Verify a License → select “Mold-Related Services” → enter the contractor's license number.
+The result shows license status, expiration date, and any discipline history.
+An active license with no discipline history is what you want to see.

 Questions?
 Call at 321-420-7274.